AmaniTechnologiesLtd/React_Native_SDK/README.md

 # Usage

-Import AmaniSDKModule as shown below, this way you can start to use our sdk.
+Import AmaniSDKModule as shown below, this way you can start to use our SDK.

 ```jsx
 import { NativeModules } from'react-native';